aldrinlambon/stackoverflow-survey-data-analysis/README.md

 - Create a trainset and testset
 - Perform One hot encoding to the categorical variables
 - Initialize and fit a Linear Regression model
+- Evalurate model metrics
-- Evaluate the model coefficients
+- Analyze model coefficients

 ## Results